 - (f) ELIGIBILITY DETERMINATION BY DISTRICT EXECUTIVE COMMITTEE. - (1) If the District Executive Committee where the student attends school finds that the student did not change schools for athletic purposes and meets all the criteria listed in Section 442, it shall declare the student eligible if he/she meets all other eligibility requirements. - (2) If the District Executive Committee where the student now attends school finds that the student did not change schools for athletic purposes, it may declare that student eligible even though the school district from which he or she moved refused to sign the PAPF.
 (Extreme caution should be used in granting eligibility under this condition.) - (3) If the District Executive Committee where the student now lives finds at any time that the change was made for athletic purposes, it shall declare that student ineligible to participate in athletic contests for one year.
 This may include a student who did not compete at the previous school.

-If the committee decides that the period of ineligibility should be longer than one year, the committee shall transfer the case to the State Executive Committee. - (4) When officials from both the sending and receiving schools agree that a student changed schools for athletic purposes, the State Executive Committee will not hear or grant an appeal. - (g) MINIMUM PENALTY.
+If the committee decides that the period of ineligibility should be longer than one year, the committee shall transfer the case to the State Executive Committee.
+Subject to Section 403 (f) and 463 (2)(A), a student who has established varsity eligibility under this section at a member school but who subsequently enrolls in another member school and is found to have changed schools for athletic purposes remains eligible at the school, where eligibility was first established

+- (4) When officials from both the sending and receiving schools agree that a student changed schools for athletic purposes, the State Executive Committee will not hear or grant an appeal. - (g) MINIMUM PENALTY.
 If a Previous Athletic Participation Form was not filed prior to competition and it was an inadvertent error and the student is actually eligible under Subchapter M of the Constitution, the District Executive Committee is not required to demand forfeiture or to rule the student ineligible.
 The committee may assess the minimum penalty of reprimand. - (h) NO PREVIOUS ATHLETIC PARTICIPATION FORM REQUIRED.
 The Previous Athletic Participation Forms are not required if the student did not practice or participate with his or her former school in grades eight through twelve or if the student was required to change schools because the school district or attendance zone lines were changed by the school board or other appropriate authority.

 NOTE: (d) and (f) above speak to the applicability of the Previous Athletic Participation Form as it relates to students who have or have not represented another school in grades nine through twelve in either varsity or sub varsity competition.
 Section 403 (c) prohibits students from changing schools for athletic purposes.